xvitaly/srcrepair/docs/help/source/getting-started.rst

 If you want to use them, you will need to run program with administrator user rights.
 Press right mouse button on SRC Repair's shortcut in start menu or on desktop, select **Run with administrator** and confirm this action in Windows UAC dialog.

-After performing needed actions, please switch back to regular user.
+After performing needed actions, please switch back to a regular user.
 Staying as super-user is not completely safe.

 .. index:: startup actions
 .. _gs-startup: